preethiranabothu/problem-solving-iiith/README.txt

-* Now run makefile by the following commands inside the 'ui/src' folder to change the default theme :
+* Now run makefile by the following commands inside the 'ui/src' folder change the default theme :

 Go to Command Terminal